susefranssen/Global_genome_diversity_Ldonovani_complex/10_CNVs/10_README.md

 and the R script:
 **a10_raw_somies.r**

-Those file are required as input with the following R script, however, intermediate results files can also be loaded from within the r script:
+Those file are required as input with the following R script, however, intermediate results files can also be loaded from within the R script:

 **a14_genome_cov.r**  identification and plotting of large indel